-- Ensure that you have submitted your complaint (hand delivered, mail, or fax) in time for TEA to receive it no later than one year from the date of the alleged violations(s).
+- Ensure that you have submitted your complaint (by email, mail, or fax) in time for TEA to receive it no later than one calendar year from the date of the alleged violations(s).

-Issues that TEA May Not Investigate Through the Special Education Complaints Process
+Issues that TEA Cannot Investigate Through the Special Education Complaints Process

-TEA also may not use the special education complaints process to address concerns related to:
+TEA also cannot use the special education complaints process to address concerns related to:

 You may address these types of issues to campus or district-level administration and/or through the district's local grievance process.

-Additionally, TEA may not use the special education complaints process to address concerns related to:
+Additionally, TEA cannot use the special education complaints process to address concerns related to: